johnfarnell/cellsimulator/README.md

 Each of the above actions have a corresponding reducer which manipulate the state before triggering a re-render of the application.

-The cell generation is controlled within react's `useEffect` function which creates a timer set for intervals of 1 second.
+The cell generation is controlled within react's `useEffect` function which creates a timer set to run the algorithm at configurable intervals as determined by the `Speed Up` and `Slow Down` features.

-At each interval the next generation of cells is presented
+At each interval the next generation of cells is presented a page of "active" black dots

-The CellSimulation react components are developed using "styled-component".
-This allowed, for example, the dynamic setting of the grid rows and columns within which the cells were created.
+The Cell Simulation's react components are developed using `styled-component`.
+This allowed for the dynamic setting of the grid rows and columns within which the cells were created.

 The active/inactive nature of each cell is held in a simple map of values. export type CellValues = {